tdwg/dwc/docs/examples/verbatimLabel.md

 > NEW YORK BOTANICAL GARDEN
 > 00499439

-With comment `verbatimLabel derived from unadulterated OCR output` added in occurrenceRemarks.
+With comment `verbatimLabel derived from unadulterated OCR output` added in dwc:occurrenceRemarks.